horlakay/Portfolio/README.md

 **Smart Wi-Fi Attendance System**
 Real-time attendance tracking using Wi-Fi signals and a mobile app.
 _Java | Firebase | Android Studio_

+**Mathematical Modeling of Age-Related Disease Risk Using Convolutional Neural Networks and Compartmental Differential Equations**
+Using Mathematical theory like DE to estimate the growth of a diseases.
+Its still a proposal to combine CNN and DE for the model.

 **Age Estimation with CNNs**
 Trained a convolutional neural network to predict age from facial images.